Guide for language choice in the university and university college sector

 A number of institutions offer courses in Norwegian language and culture.
 The University of Oslo offers a three-level course.

-Academic personnel at the University of Stavanger that do not know Norwegian or another Scandinavian language must acquire Norwegian proficiency corresponding to level B2 within two years of their appointment.
+Personnel in permanent positions at NHH Norwegian School of Economics who do not have command of Norwegian or another Scandinavian language must acquire Norwegian proficiency corresponding to level B1 within three years of their appointment.

 At the University of Helsinki, the language and communication skills of personnel are an integral part of performance assessment reviews and competency mapping activities.